anselmos/reactnd-project-would-you-rather/README.md

 - adding new questions
 - voting
 - leaderboard ( for how many questions created and answered.)
-- an hard-coded login setup (maybe updated to registration/login in future)
+- hard-coded login setup (maybe updated to registration/login in future)

 ## Available scripts: